SAP-samples/btp-secure-development/exercises/ex1/README.md

 ## 📋 Prerequisites

-Before proceeding with these exercises, ensure your environment is prepared:
+There are two exercises related to this topic.
+Please ensure your environment is prepared before starting:

 - Completed [Environment Setup and Initial Deployment](./exercises/ex0#environment-setup-and-initial-deployment).
 - Ensure the following systems are active:
     * **SAP HANA Cloud:** Navigate to your SAP HANA Cloud instance in the BTP Cockpit and ensure the status is "Running".